 As a high schooler, Ricky Wagner chose to play more lucrative positions like tight end and defensive end, like any other kid with dreams of glory.
 But the big (6’6″) dude from Wisconsin couldn’t find traction at either of those positions after walking on with the University of Wisconsin Badgers and was moved to offensive line.
 A fish out of water at that position, Wagner was a backup offensive tackle in 2009 but was awarded a scholarship in 2010.
 He started his final three seasons with the Badgers and was drafted by Baltimore in the 2013 draft (fifth round, 168th overall).
 He provided pass protection for Joe Flacco on a full-time basis from 2014 to 2016, before signing a five-year deal with the Detroit Lions in 2017.

-4. Jordy Nelson, WR – Green Bay Packers
+4. Jordy Nelson, WR – Oakland Raiders

 In small town Kansas, Jordy Nelson was a “Big Man On Campus,” playing on both sides of the ball (quarterback and defensive back) on his tiny high school’s team.
 That being said, despite a standout high school career, Nelson had to walk on at Kansas State as safety in 2003 and redshirted.
 He didn’t end up playing at all for the Wildcats in 2004 and switched to wide receiver thereafter.

 It wasn’t until his senior year at K-State that Nelson finally caught fire, catching 122 passes for 1,606 yards and 11 TDs.
 The Packers drafted him 36th overall in 2008 and the rest is history.
 He was a Pro Bowler in 2014 and won a Super Bowl (XLV), among his accomplishments.
 After a career year in 2014 (98 catches, 1,519 yards and 13 TD), Nelson tore his ACL in the 2015 pre-season and missed the entire year.
 His return in 2016 was promising, but he saw his usage drop considerably in 2017 (partly due to Aaron Rodgers missing much of the season with injuries).
+The Packers released him ahead of the 2018 season, and he signed a two-year deal with the Oakland Raiders.

 3. Clay Matthews, LB – Green Bay Packers